2019 Indonesian general election: President

-KPU officially announced that the Jokowi-Amin ticket had won the election in the early hours of 21 May 2019.
+The KPU officially announced that the Jokowi-Amin ticket had won the election in the early hours of 21 May 2019.
 The official vote tally was 85 million votes for Jokowi (55.50%) and 68 million votes for Prabowo (44.50%).
 The result was subject to appeals in the Constitutional Court; parties disputing the official tallies had 72 hours after the announcement to file an appeal.

 Prior to the announcement of official results, 40 bodies were authorized by the KPU to release quick count results.

 By province

+By region

 Jokowi won a majority of votes in 21 out of 34 provinces and the majority of overseas voters.
-An observer from Cornell University noted Jokowi's dominance in predominantly non-Muslim regions - such as the Hindu Bali and Christian North Sulawesi - despite losing support in heavily Muslim provinces such as Aceh.
+An observer from Cornell University noted Jokowi's dominance in predominantly non-Muslim regions - such as the Hindu Bali and Christian North Sulawesi - despite losing support in heavily Muslim provinces such as Aceh and West Sumatra.
 Jokowi also performed well in ethnically Javanese regions - mainly in Central Java and East Java.
 Notably, Jokowi won 100% of votes in five Papuan regencies - Puncak, Puncak Jaya, Central Mamberamo, Yalimo, and Lanny Jaya - due to the noken (communal vote) system employed there.
 Prabowo, on the other hand, won in most of Sumatra's provinces, in addition to the provinces of Banten and West Java.